Spectral gap of scl in graphs of groups and $3$-manifolds: Introduction

-The existence of a spectral gap is an obstruction for homomorphisms due to monotonicity of scl.
-For instance the spectral gap of mapping class groups by \cite{BBF} implies that any homomorphism from an irreducible lattice of a higher rank semisimple Lie group to a mapping class group has finite image, originally a theorem of Farb--Kaimanovich--Masur \cite{homrigidityKM,homrigidityFM}.
+Nontrivial lower bounds of scl can serve as an obstruction for homomorphisms due to monotonicity of scl.
+For instance a spectral gap theorem for mapping class groups by \cite{BBF} implies that any homomorphism from an irreducible lattice of a higher rank semisimple Lie group to a mapping class group has finite image, originally a theorem of Farb--Kaimanovich--Masur \cite{homrigidityKM,homrigidityFM}; See Theorem \ref{thm: FarbKaimanovichMasur} for more details.
+Sharp spectral gap results have also been used \cite{gentorsion} to show nonexistence of the so-called generalized torsion in certain groups; See also Section \ref{subsec: uniform bounds}.

 Many classes of groups have spectral gaps, including free groups, word-hyperbolic groups, mapping class groups of closed surfaces, and right-angled Artin groups.
 See Subsection \ref{subsec:scl basic} for a list of known results.